Suppose That F And G Are Continuous And That

 3. Intermediate Value Theorem:

 This powerful theorem states that if f(x) is continuous on the closed interval [a, b] and k is any number between f(a) and f(b), then there exists at least one number c in the interval [a, b] such that f(c) = k.
-In simpler terms, a continuous function must take on every value between its values at the endpoints of an interval.
+Practically speaking, in simpler terms, a continuous function must take on every value between its values at the endpoints of an interval.
 This theorem is frequently used to prove the existence of solutions to equations.

 4. Extreme Value Theorem:

 If f(x) is continuous on a closed interval [a, b], then f(x) attains both a maximum value and a minimum value on that interval.
-This means there exist points c and d in [a, b] such that f(c) ≥ f(x) for all x in [a, b] and f(d) ≤ f(x) for all x in [a, b].
+Worth adding: this means there exist points c and d in [a, b] such that f(c) ≥ f(x) for all x in [a, b] and f(d) ≤ f(x) for all x in [a, b].
 This theorem guarantees the existence of extreme values for continuous functions on closed intervals.

 5. Uniform Continuity:

 While continuity at a point describes local behavior, uniform continuity describes the behavior of a function across an entire interval.
 A function f(x) is uniformly continuous on an interval I if for any ε > 0, there exists a δ > 0 such that for all x, y in I, if |x - y| < δ, then |f(x) - f(y)| < ε.
-Crucially, the choice of δ depends only on ε, not on the specific point x.
-Every continuous function on a closed and bounded interval is uniformly continuous.
+In real terms, crucially, the choice of δ depends only on ε, not on the specific point x.
+Also, every continuous function on a closed and bounded interval is uniformly continuous.
 This is a significant result as it allows us to control the function's variation independently of the specific location within the interval.

 Examples and Applications